 Bible study questions — Conclusion

 These suggestions are adapted from my book How to Lead a Christ-Centered Small Group.
-It has numerous other ideas that can help you lead a successful small group or life group Bible study.
+It has numerous other ideas that can help you lead a successful small group Bible study (or study the Bible on your own).

 Doug Britton, Bible-based Marriage and Family Therapist, has helped hundreds of thousands of people as a therapist, clinical director of a treatment center, seminar speaker, radio cohost, and author of over twenty books that show how to apply God's truths in your daily life.
 (Visit www.dougbrittonbooks.com.)